msub2/wwise.js/README.md

 ### Obtaining SDK files for Web Platform

 This repo requires a bit of additional setup before being able to build the `wwise.js`/`wwise.wasm` files.
-Given that Wwise's Web Platform is still under a technical preview, the necessary SDK files are not immediately accessible from Audiokinetic's website.
+Given that Wwise's Web Platform is still behind a technical preview, the necessary SDK files are not immediately accessible from Audiokinetic's website.
 You will need to follow these steps laid out by [Mike Drummelsmith](mailto:mdrummelsmith@audiokinetic.com) (Head of Licensing at Audiokinetic):
   > First, register a non-commercial project in our system called something like 'XR Web Experiments' or similar.
 Visit the website, and under the Get Started menu, click 'Register my Project'.
 Then, choose 'Non-Commercial' and 'more than 200 sounds' then fill out the form.
 That'll come to us for approval, and once you have been approved, you'll have a trial license to cover your project's needs.
   >
   > Be sure to mark in the Description that you need web platform access.